 Loyalty -- These verses go with verse 11.
 Paul

-commanded Timothy as a fellow soldier in the army of God to pass the baton to
+commanded Timothy as a fellow soldier in God's army to pass the baton to

-the next generation and entrust the word of God to faithful men who will be
+the next generation and entrust the gospel to faithful men who will be

-able to teach others also, and so there is a perpetuation of the gospel
+able to teach others also, and so guaranteed its perpetuation

-the trimmings but have to eat unpalatable things that merely keep them alive,
+the trimmings but must eat unpalatable foods that merely keep them alive,

-and their generals call them to do impossible things, and so they strive very
+and their generals call them to do impossible things, and they exceedingly strive to accomplish

-hard to accomplish goals in order to win battles and ultimately the war.
-This
+their goals to win battles and ultimately the war.
+Paul didn't ask Timothy to

-pick up weapons and to physically battle with anybody but to suffer hardship
+pick up weapons to physically fight but to sacrifice his flesh and dedicate

-Church did, and because of them the Church is still alive today.
-Had they been
+his heart and give his all to the gospel.
+This is what first century Christians did, and because of them the Church is still alive

 testimony of faith has encouraged and inspired generations after them for two

-gratitude for their zealous commitment and their faithful loyalty to their
+gratitude for their zealous commitment and their loyalty to our Lord and Master, Jesus Christ.

 2Tim 2-2